Taylor Knibb

-Taylor Knibb (born February 14, 1998) is an American triathlete who is the 2022 Women's Ironman 70.3 World Champion.
+Taylor Knibb (born February 14, 1998) is an American triathlete and the 2022 and 2023 and 2024 Women's Ironman 70.3 World Champion.
 She competed in the women's event at the 2020 Summer Olympics, held in Tokyo in 2021, finishing sixteenth.
 Later that same Olympics, she won a silver medal in the mixed relay event.
 Knibb is the youngest woman ever to qualify for the US Olympic triathlon team.
-Knibb earned her spot on the Olympic team after she won gold in the season opener of the 2021 World Triathlon Championship Series, held on May 15, 2021, in Yokohoma, Japan.
+Knibb qualified for two sports at the 2024 Summer Olympics, triathlon and the cycling time trial.
+Knibb also competes in the middle distance triathlon race series, T100 Triathlon.